Edgar Allan Poe Predicted Our Family Horrors!

 I don’t know if you can print this, but I write the day after I received my subscription copy of FT with the tale of Richard Parker’s death by cannibalism and the coincidences which crop up whenever his name is mentioned.

 Last night feeling a little under the weather, I read my FT from cover to cover, which is not my usual practice.
 Then I fell asleep.
 Also against my usual practice, I stayed in until past 11 AM whereupon I was roused by a phone call from a friend, asking me to help him compose a letter to his employer, Dudley’s, with whom he is in a dispute over the withholding of sick pay.
 After composing and mailing said letter we went along to a local advice center in order to find out exactly what the legal position was.

 During the course of the interview, my pal was told that his employer.
 Terry Dudley was riding roughshod over accepted legal procedures.
 Then we went for coffee, and a discussion on the mindset of the boss classes ensued.
 “Well, I reckon this riding roughshod over legal procedures is in his blood,” said my friend.
 “This guy is into tracing his ancestors, and one of his ancestors was a sea captain who was done for eating a cabin boy without drawing lots…..”

 My pal wasn’t an FT reader (though I reckon he will be now!) and the relevant issue of FT was not yet in the shops.
 I’m willing to bet this is not the only Richard Parker-based coincidence letter you receive.

-As Terry Dudley must also be distantly related to the guy who ate the distant relative of Craig Hamilton-Parker, perhaps you would like to pass this on to him?
+As Terry Dudley must also be distantly related to the guy who ate the distant relative of Craig Hamilton-Parker, pass this on to him?

 Carlton B Morgan – Newport, Gwent.